Eloquii Is Making Wedding Gowns More Accessible With New Bridal Line

 Just in time for wedding season, Eloquii — the direct-to-consumer brand that caters to plus-size women — announced its forthcoming bridal line.

-“Our thoughtfully designed Bridal by Eloquii collection features exquisite dresses and looks to suit every bride's taste at an accessible price point,” said the brand’s head of design and creative, Yesenia Torres, via a press release.
+“Our thoughtfully designed Bridal by Eloquii collection features exquisite dresses and looks to suit every bride's taste at an accessible price point,” said the brand’s design director, Yesenia Torres, via a press release.
 “We know they’re planning every single moment of the wedding experience with passion, and our selection provides an array of special pieces for all of the occasions related to their wedding, from the bridal shower and bachelorette party to the momentous day.”

 Advertisement